 - Add 3 cups of tomato juice, 1 tbsp. of Worcestershire sauce, 2 tsp. of horseradish and a splash of hot sauce to the blender.

 - Juice a lemon and add the juice to the blender.
 Mix well.

 - Add 1-2 oz. of smoke- or bacon-infused vodka to each glass.
 You can even use Mezcal, which has naturally smoky flavors.

 - Top off each glass with the mixture from the blender and a piece of smoked bacon as a garnish.

 Drink Up at Chad’s BBQ

 It goes without saying that we’re huge fans of the BBQ-infused cocktails trend here at Chad’s BBQ.
 Visit us soon and start pairing your BBQ-infused cocktails with our Carolina Pulled Pork Sandwich, Honey-Jalapeno Wings, Baby Back Ribs and other menu favorites.
-Also, be sure to pick up your own bottle of Chad’s homemade sauces to add to your new cocktail recipes.
+Also, be sure to pick up your own bottle of Chad’s homemade sauces in store to add to your new cocktail recipes.
 For more information about our menu, contact us today.